christian-ochei/Scrpt/README.md

 And Watch the result get printed out

-# Be aware, This is not a complete project,
+#### Be aware, This is not a complete project,
-# There are bugs and Many other core programing laguage
-# features like Error messages has not been implemented.
+There are bugs and many other core programing laguage features like Error messages has not been implemented.